 Founded in 1682, Philadelphia certainly has its fair share of history- most notably that pertaining to the American Revolution and the founding of America.
 Centered in historical Old City (where you can walk down original cobblestone streets), Independence Mall is home to historical buildings and artifacts such as the Liberty Bell, Independence Hall, Carpenter’s Hall, Ben Franklin’s house, the First Bank of the United States, and much more.

-The colonial architecture makes for grand pictures and the history you’re photographing is a cherry on top.
+The colonial architecture makes for grand pictures and the history you’re photographing is the cherry on top.
 Take a tour inside these buildings or capture them in their glory outside in the elements.

 For more information visit Philly Visitor Center